The ideal intersection property for essential groupoid C*-algebras: Fundamental characterisations of the ideal intersection property

 In this section we establish characterisations of the ideal intersection property that will be of fundamental importance for further reasoning both about the existence of essentially confined amenable sections of the isotropy group in Section~\ref{sec:confined-subgroupoids}, and about Powers averaging property in Section~\ref{sec:powers-averaging}.

 The characterisations we will consider here come in three different flavours.
 First, the ideal intersection property of $\cont(\Gnaught) \subseteq \Cstaress(\cG)$ is equivalent to the ideal intersection property of $\cont(\fb \cG) \subseteq \Cstaress(\cG \ltimes \fb \cG)$, making it possible to exploit the extremal disconnectedness of the Furstenberg boundary.
-Second, on the level of $\cG \ltimes \fb \cG$, it is possible to express the ideal intersection property as a simple statement about principality, which must, however, take into account the possible non-Hausdorffness of the groupoid.
+Second, on the level of $\cG \ltimes \fb \cG$, in the presence of a dense set of points in $\fb \cG$ with amenable stabilizers, it is possible to express the ideal intersection property as a simple statement about principality, which must, however, take into account the possible non-Hausdorffness of the groupoid.
 This is expressed in the definition of essentially principal groupoids in Definition~\ref{def:essentially-effective}.
-Third, the ideal intersection property can be expressed in terms of a uniqueness statement for $\cG$-pseudo expectations.
+Third, again in the presence of a dense set of points in $\fb \cG$ with amenable stabilizers, the ideal intersection property can be expressed in terms of a uniqueness statement for $\cG$-pseudo expectations.
 It is this last characterisation that will be most frequently applied in further results.
-Recall that, following Pitts \cite{pitts2017}, a $\cG$-pseudo expectation on $\Cstaress(\cG)$ is a $\cG$-equivariant generalised conditional expectation with values in $\cont(\fb \cG)$. \begin{theorem} Let $\cG$ be an {\'e}tale groupoid with compact Hausdorff space of units.
-Assume that $\cG$ is Hausdorff, that $\cG$ is minimal or that $\cG$ is $\sigma$-compact.
-Then the following statements are equivalent. \begin{enumerate} \item $\cont(\Gnaught) \subseteq \Cstaress(\cG)$ has the ideal intersection property. \item $\cont(\fb \cG) \subseteq \Cstaress(\cG \ltimes \fb \cG)$ has the ideal intersection property. \item $\Iso(\cG \ltimes \fb \cG) = \ol{\fb \cG}^{\cG \ltimes \fb \cG}$. \item There is a unique $\cG$-pseudo expectation $\Cstaress(\cG) \to \cont(\fb \cG)$. \end{enumerate} \end{theorem}
+Recall that, following Pitts \cite{pitts2017}, a $\cG$-pseudo expectation on $\Cstaress(\cG)$ is a $\cG$-equivariant ucp map $\Cstaress(\cG) \to \cont(\fb \cG)$ which restricts on $\cont(\Gnaught)$ the the canonical inclusion $\cont(\Gnaught) \hra \cont(\fb \cG)$.